Labeling Neural Representations with Inverse Recognition: Applications

 \subsection{Explaining Circuits}

 INVERT could be employed for explaining circuits -- computational subgraphs within the model, demonstrating the information flow within the model~\cite{cammarata2020thread}.
 The analysis of circuits enables us to understand complex global decision-making strategies by examining how features transform from one layer to another.
 Furthermore, this approach can be employed for \textit{glocal} explanations~\cite{achtibat2023attributionf} -- local explanation of a particular data point can be deconstructed into local explanations for individual neurons in the preceding layers, explained by INVERT.
-This provides comprehensive information about what features were detected by the model.

 To illustrate this, we computed INVERT explanations ($L = 3, \alpha = 0.002$) for all neurons in the average pooling layer of ResNet18.
 This was based on the augmented dataset from the preceding section.
 In ResNet18, the neurons in the Average Pooling layer have a linear connection to the output class logits.
 Figure \ref{fig:invert_spurious_circuit} (left) illustrates the circuit of the three most significant neurons (based on the weight of linear connection) linked to the ``carton'' output logit.
 It could be observed that this class depends on Neuron 296, a ``box'' detector, and Neuron 154, which identifies the ``Chinese text'' concept.
-Furthermore, the left side of Figure \ref{fig:invert_spurious_circuit} depicts the decomposition of local explanations: given an image of a carton box, we can dissect the GradCam~\cite{selvaraju2017grad} local explanation of a ``carton'' class-logit into the composition of local explanations from individual neurons.
+Furthermore, the right side of Figure \ref{fig:invert_spurious_circuit} depicts the decomposition of local explanations: given an image of a carton box, we can dissect the GradCam~\cite{selvaraju2017grad} local explanation of a ``carton'' class-logit into the composition of local explanations from individual neurons.
 It is noticeable how Neuron 296 assigns relevance to the box, while Neuron 154 assigns relevance solely to the watermark present in the image.
 More illustrations of different circuits can be found in Appendix \ref{appndx:figures}.